Jbleezy/BO2-Reimagined/README.md

 * Decreased recoil

 ### Remington 870
-* Changed weapon cost to 1200 on all maps
+* Changed weapon cost from 900 or 1500 to 1200 on all maps
 * Increased penetration

 ### RPD